Saxenda Review: Are Weight Loss Injections Safe?

 Saxenda is the branded version of a generic drug called liraglutide, and we'll use these terms interchangeably throughout this article because they refer to the same active drug compound.

-Is Saxenda Effective For Weight Loss?
+Does Saxenda Cause Weight Loss?

-Saxenda has been studied in many clinical trials for its effectiveness in causing weight loss.
 A clinical trial published in the Lancet journal found Saxenda to be more effective than both placebo and another popular weight loss medication called orlistat.
-Patients on Saxenda lost an average of 15.9 pounds over the 20 week trial.
+Patients on Saxenda lost an average of 15.9 pounds over the 20 week trial, which equates to a potential annualized weight loss of 41.34 pounds.

 Both of the above-referenced trials involved adult patients, but a recent clinical trial evaluated Saxenda for treating obesity in adolescents.
 The drug was found to be effective.

-Saxenda Side Effects
+Does Saxenda Cause Side Effects?

-The main side effects of Saxenda are gastrointestinal in nature.
 According to the manufacturer's website, common side effects are nausea, diarrhea, constipation and vomiting.

-The Food and Drug Administration (FDA) in the U.S. requires drug companies to list potentially life-threatening side effects on the drug label in a "black box" warning.
-In the case of Saxenda, the drug's FDA label does contain a black box warning referencing a potentially increased risk of thyroid C-cell tumors with use of the drug.
+The FDA requires drug manufacturers to list potentially life-threatening side effects on the drug label in a "black box" warning.
+Saxenda's FDA label has a black box warning referencing a potentially increased risk of thyroid C-cell tumors with use of the drug.

 The cancer risk is certainly more rare than the common side effects like nausea, but in light of this information it may be prudent for patients with a personal or family history of cancer to speak with their doctor about alternative weight loss medication options.